 Landlord minimum energy efficiency standards

-These are also known as MEES and relate to landlords who rent properties out.
+These are known as MEES.
+Relating to landlords who rent properties out.

 The introduction of these for new lets and tenancy agreements now comes into force from the 1ST April 2020.
-This means that if your property is currently rated “F” or “G” it will no longer be rent able from the 1st April 2020.
+If your property is currently rated “F” or “G” you cannot rent your property.

 Homes (Fitness for Human Habitation) Act